sujal1130/Javascript_code_repo/README.md

 - Make small changes to see how the code behaves.

+- Use console.log() and browser/Node.js to test the output.

 4️⃣ Try writing your own examples after understanding each topic.